sdgis-edu-tud/fair-data-publication-groupc/README.md

 Urban Stream Restoration Dataset of Teplica in Senica, Slovakia

 ## 1.2 Dataset description
-This dataset contains quantitative data on normalization of 8 different MCDA aspects based on spatial geometry alongside stream Teplica, to answer the question where should be prioritized for stream restoration.
+This dataset contains quantitative data on normalization of 8 different MCDA aspects based on spatial geometry alongside stream Teplica, to show the suitability of areas to be prioritised in sustainable stream restoration efforts based on biodiversity, climate adaptation, and quality of life.
 Additional details about the project can be accessed [here](https://github.com/sdgis-edu-tud/report-asa2025-groupc).

 ## 1.3 Author Information
 A. Principal Investigator